 Whenever you choose a template, it creates the chapters and lessons for you in advance; however, I always end up deleting them because I already have a course outline in mind.

-After creating your first few online courses, you'll have this down as well.
+After creating your first few courses, you’ll have this down as well.

-If you are a beginner, this is an easy to use course builder and great for easy course creation.
+If you are a beginner, this is an easy to use course builder.

 Course Marketing and Selling

 While Thinkific has some of the best course creation features on the market, competing course platforms like Teachable and others are beating them in the marketing and selling features department.

 For instance, Thinkific recently introduced “Flows” and upsell features, but the execution of these features is subpar compared to other tools.

 If you’re someone who uses other online sales funnel tools and services specifically designed for marketing and selling products, you’ll notice this isn’t Thinkific’s strength.